univention/univention-corporate-server/doc/manual/domain-ldap/domain-join.rst

 How UCS systems join domains
 ----------------------------

-There are three possibilities for a UCS system to join an existing domain;
+There are three possibilities for a UCS system to join an existing domain:

-directly after installation in the Univention Installer (see :ref:`installation-domain-settings-join-ucs-domain`) or subsequently using either the command :command:`univention-join` or the UMC module :guilabel:`Domain join`.
+* Directly after installation in the Univention Installer, see :ref:`installation-domain-settings-join-ucs-domain`.

+* Subsequently with the command :command:`univention-join`, see :ref:`domain-ldap-subsequent-domain-joins-with-univention-join`.

+* Using the UMC module :guilabel:`Domain join`, see :ref:`linux-domain-join-umc`.

 The |UCSPRIMARYDN| should always be installed at the most up-to-date release stand of the domains, as problems can arise with an outdated |UCSPRIMARYDN| when